All Episodes

 It's insanity.

-The people whose job it really was and who didn't do it, didn't do a job worth a damn, all want to go off to Las Vegas.
+While the FEMA boys are working their fingers to the bone trying to get the city back under control, the people whose job it really was and who didn't do a job worth a damn all want to go off to Las Vegas.

-But in any case, that's and and just one last little anecdote.
+But anyways, and just one last little anecdote.

 I did get a number of messages from people to say, hey, did you look into what the Coast Guard did?